neopragma/sociabletests/i2-java-walkthrough.md

 The solution has to process a list of input records and find the day that had the smallest difference between minimum and maximum temperatures.
 That suggests we'll need a list of objects that contain the day number and the temperature difference for that day.
 Java doesn't natively support tuples.
 There's a library we could use for that, but we'd rather not add a dependency to the project just for that.
 We can use a Java Record instead.

 Before getting into list processing, let's make sure the code we have will produce a Java Record with the contents we want.
+We cobble together the pieces based on some of the small examples we've coded.
+It doesn't have to be pretty at this point.

 ![Testing code to create a Java Record](images/i2/i2-java-test-5-1.png)